Malekz/udacity-pixel-maker/README.md

 ## Project description:

-- Building a single-page web app that allows users to draw pixel art on a customizable canvas.
+- Building a single-page web app that allows users to draw pixel art on a customizable canvas